 For more than 60 years the Palestinians, Christians and Muslims, have suffered displacement, expulsion, wars, occupation and oppression.

 The voices of Palestinian Christians have all too often been drowned out in the turmoil of events.

 This is their story, in their voices, from the Nakba of 1948 until today.

-Filmmaker Yasmine Perni moved from her native Italy to the Middle East when she was 13 years old, living in Sudan, Egypt, Saudi Arabia, Syria, Jordan and Jerusalem.
-A graduate of the University of London’s School of Oriental and African Studies, she has worked as a journalist, photographer, television producer and mother.
-She speaks Italian, English, Swedish and Arabic.
+Yasmine Perni moved from her native Italy to the Middle East when she was 13 years old living in Sudan, Egypt, Saudi Arabia, Syria, Jordan, and Jerusalem.
+A graduate of the University of London’s School of Oriental and African Studies, she has worked as a journalist, photographer, television producer, and mother.
+She speaks Italian, English, Swedish, and Arabic.

 Perni went into documentary filmmaking inspired by the Christians of Palestine, whose story of perseverance and pride has been largely obscured by the headlines.
 It was her first experience at producing and writing a documentary, and she conducted extensive research, combed through official Palestinian, Israel and United Nations film archives, and traveled the length and breadth of historic Palestine.

 Married and with three children, in 2012 she returned to live in Italy and completed The Stones Cry Out the following year.
 She received requests to translate the film into several languages; the Arabic version premiered in Jerusalem in 2016.

 She continues to travel to present the film and says, “I have discovered that showing the film in the Middle East is just as important as showing it to the West, as the story of the Palestinian Christians has been overlooked and ignored for so long.
 Maybe it was never really acknowledged.”